masterneme/devcamp-final-project/README.md

 I say this because one of the requirements is to not have errors on the console.

+I chose to use semantic elements to wrap blocks instead of divs.

 And I added CSS variables to the main page to make the process more efficient, so I didn't have to switch between documents to use colors and fonts.